varnish/vagent2/README.rst

 -t timeout  Timeout in seconds for talking to varnishd.

--c port     Port number to listen for incomming connections.
-Defaults to
-            6085.

--P pidfile  Write pidfile.

--d          Run in foreground.

--V          Print version.

--h          Print help.

 -u user     User to run as.
 Defaults to varnish.

--g group    Group to run as.
-Defaults to varnish.

--q          Quiet mode.
-Only log/output warnings/errors.
+-V          Print version.

 -v          Verbose mode.
 Be extra chatty, including all CLI chatter.

--C cafile
-            CA certificate for use by the cURL module.
-For use when the VAC register URL is specified as https using a certificate that can not be validated with the certificates in the system's default certificate
-            directory.

 -z vac_register_url
             Specify the callback vac register url.

--r          Read/only mode.
-Only accept GET, HEAD and OPTIONS request
-            methods.

 VARNISH CONFIGURATION
 =====================